eovchinn/ADP-pipeline/external-tools/Wiki-tools/README.md

 * Edit Connect String

-In insertFile2DB.py and buildIndex.py edit CONN_STRING to reflect your database settings.
+In global_setting.py edit CONN_STRING to reflect your database settings.

 * Insert the data into PostgreSQL database